-The Bachelor of Arts in Religion (BAR) requires the successful completion 36 credit hours of general education at the collegiate level as a part of the 120 credit hour degree program.
-The general education component of the BAR provides students with the education necessary to demonstrate various General Learning Education Outcomes in the following areas:
+A well rounded foundation of knowledge is essentials in meeting the overall aim of the Bachelor of Arts in Religion.
+Consequently, the Bachelor of Arts in Religion (BAR) requires the successful completion 36 credit hours of general education at the collegiate level as a part of the 120 credit hour degree program.